94929/94929.github.io/index.md

   * Led AI Team to win 2nd place in AI Championship 2022.
   * Conducted research on depth completion, published the result to CVPR 2022.
   * Structured data pipeline using Github Actions with AWS, as well as machine learning apis.
+  * Received the best peer (of AI) prize in 2021, nominated by many colleagues.

 **[Schlumberger](https://www.slb.com/about/rd/technology/abtc.aspx)** | United Kingdom (Mar 2018 - Sep 2018)
 *Machine Learning Engineering Intern*